Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Case Study: China and Taiwan Cyber Warfare

 where $\lambda$ is the \emph{deception index} (which deception mechanism is active: honeypots, decoy credentials, canaries, tarpits), and $\theta$ is the \emph{technology lever} (LLM/agentic AI tooling, automated detection, CPS hardening).
 Larger $\lambda$ expands belief-shaping options; improved $\theta$ lowers the detection latency and alters feasible action sets, changing the equilibria between phases.

 \para{Policy echelon and the feasible downstream game.} Months before a visible crisis, Beijing’s doctrine blends intrusion, economic pressure, and information ops; Taipei counters by setting weights and budgets $(w,B)$, committing to deception portfolios $\lambda$, and activating alliances that provide surge capacity.
 In Fig.~\ref{fig:timeline-bw}, this is the \emph{Policy} node ($k{=}0$), which pushes a feasible game downstream by constraining the resources and timing available to the \emph{Strategic} and \emph{Operational} nodes.
 Formally, the policy equilibrium $E_{\mathrm{policy}}$ parameterizes $\mathcal{G}_{\mathrm{strategic}}$ and the budget sets therein, consistent with cross-echelon meta-game design \cite{yang2025multires,huang2020dynamic,chen2019dynamic}.
-Empirically, Taiwan’s establishment of the Ministry of Digital Affairs (MODA) and associated resilience programs provides an institutional anchor for $(w,B,\lambda)$ and $\theta$ updates \cite{moda-site}.
+Empirically, Taiwan’s establishment of MODA and associated resilience programs provides an institutional anchor for $(w,B,\lambda)$ and $\theta$ updates \cite{moda-site}.

-\para{Reconnaissance as signaling with evidence.} APT teams exploit zero-days in edge devices and conduct tailored phishing of municipal IT staff; sockpuppets seed test narratives on social platforms to probe which themes resonate.
-Taiwan plants decoy credentials and canary tokens to induce observable errors and generate \emph{micro-evidence} for attribution without revealing coverage.
+\para{Reconnaissance as signaling with evidence.} APT teams exploit zero-days in edge devices and conduct tailored phishing of municipal IT staff; sock puppets seed test narratives on social platforms to probe which themes resonate.
+Defenders plant decoy credentials and canary tokens to induce observable errors and generate \emph{micro-evidence} for attribution without revealing coverage.
 This corresponds to \emph{asymmetric-information/signaling-with-evidence} games (the \emph{Recon} node in Fig.~\ref{fig:timeline-bw}), where the attacker learns hidden types and the defender manipulates observability \cite{pawlick2018leaky,zhang2018hypothesis,huang2019adaptive,huang2020farsighted,huang2021duplicity}.
 Episodes around sensitive politics illustrate the timing: during Speaker Pelosi’s August 2022 visit, Taiwan experienced surges in DDoS and screen hijacks of public displays \cite{reuters-pelosi-2022,abc-pelosi-2022,cyberscoop-2022}.